jhohertz/jhohertz.github.io/_posts/2014-06-27-welcome-to-my-actual-blog.md

 As Buri got started, we had two main problems with using Aminator directly (some of which may be addressed now)

 - We had to use a different type of image for newer "HVM" machine types than Aminator assumed.
-There has been some work in this area in the current testing branch of Aminator.
+  - There has been some work in this area in the current testing branch of Aminator.
 - You need to provide your own foundation and base AMIs.
-Aminator doesn't help build these.
+Aminator doesn't help build these, but has the expectations around their format per the last point.

 So the first thing you can do with Buri, is bootstrap the creation of an Ubuntu LTS (12.04 or 14.04) foundation AMI in your account.
 You can not access the snapshots of the official Ubuntu LTS AMI's to work with in an incremental manner, so you need to "install" your own.
 This is the foundation.
 It requires no configuration to create, and is what all other AMIs will eventually trace back to.